gcourtade/teaching/README.md

 # NMR notebooks

-This is a repository with Jupyter notebooks for the BioCat Course
+This is a repository with Jupyter notebooks for the BioCat Course in Structural Biology Techniques. https://site.uit.no/biocat/phd-courses/list-of-current-courses/c3-structure-determination-overview/

 Gaston Courtade - 15.04.2020